DigitalCampus/django-oppia/docs/utilities.rst

 You will need to have ``ffprobe`` installed to be able to run this script.
 This can be downloaded from: `<http://ffmpeg.org/ffprobe.html/>`_

-The basic usage is as follows:

-``python media-scan.py /home/input/video/dir/ /home/output/dir/``
+Usage: ``python media-scan.py /home/input/video/dir/ /home/output/dir/``

 The first parameter is the input directory (where all your videos are stored).